TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Index    Effect
 -----    ------
 `Number` Returns a string containing the character at the specified index or the empty string if the index is out of bounds.
 Negative indices are allowed.
-`Array`  Returns a string containing the characters at the specified indizes.
+`Array`  Returns a string containing the characters at the specified indices.
 Assumes that all elements of the array are convertible to `Number`.
-Indizes that are out of bounds are ignored, but negative indices are allowed.
+Indices that are out of bounds are ignored, but negative indices are allowed.

 If an index value is of type `Number`, it is rounded towards the closest integer towards `0`, that is, the value `1.7` is rounded down to `1`, while the value `-2.3` is rounded up to `-2`.
 String subscripts are very powerful because they allow multiple subscript index values and even negative indices.
 Here are some examples for using string subscripts.